carmineos/fivem-vstancer/README.md

 `editingFactor=0.01`
 The step used to increase and decrease a value

-`maxOffset=0.25`
+`frontMaxOffset=0.25`
+The max value you can increase or decrease the front Track Width

+`frontMaxCamber=0.20`
+The max value you can increase or decrease the front Camber

+`rearMaxOffset=0.25`
-The max value you can increase or decrease the default Track Width
+The max value you can increase or decrease the rear Track Width

-`maxCamber=0.20`
+`rearMaxCamber=0.20`
-The max value you can increase or decrease the default Camber
+The max value you can increase or decrease the rear Camber

 `maxSyncDistance=150.0`
 The max distance within which each client refreshes others clients' vehicles